Bounds to electron spin qubit variability for scalable CMOS architectures: Results

 The excited orbital states are more impacted by the interface roughness.
-We are particularly interested in the first one, which for a [001] interface corresponds to valley excitation -- the conduction band valleys along $\pm z$ crystal directions are energetically favourable due to the effective mass anisotropy, and the degeneracy between these two valleys is lifted by the sharp interface.
+We are particularly interested in the first excited state, which corresponds to a valley excitation for a [001] Si/SiO$_{2}$ interface.
+The conduction band valleys along $\pm z$ crystal directions are energetically favourable due to the effective mass anisotropy, and the degeneracy between these two valleys is lifted by the sharp interface.
 The performance of spin qubits is strongly impacted by the interface-induced valley coupling, which creates a superposition between the two valley quantum states.
 This superposition creates an oscillatory behaviour at the atomic scale, which can be seen in simulations in Fig.~\ref{fig2}\textbf{e}.
 These oscillations are known to cause variability in valley structure even for interfaces with low levels of disorder.
 We refer to the relative phase between valleys in this superposition as valley phase and the energy separation between the two states as valley splitting.

 To have pure spin systems, valley splittings exceeding the Zeeman energy are desirable.
-In Fig.~\ref{fig2}\textbf{f} and \textbf{g}, we show how the valley splitting can be controlled tuning the vertical electric field $E_z$, comparing measurements in two devices and the results of the simulations.
+In Fig.~\ref{fig2}\textbf{f}, we show how the valley splitting can be controlled tuning the vertical electric field $E_z$, comparing measurements in two devices and the results of the simulations.
 The surface roughness causes variability in valley splitting of over one order of magnitude for a fixed electric field.
-The full range of valley splittings spreads from tens of $\mu$eV to a few meV, compatible with observed experimental values~\cite{Yang2013,Gamble2016}.
+The full range of valley splittings spreads from tens of $\mu$eV to a few meV, compatible with observed experimental values in CMOS devices~\cite{Yang2013,Gamble2016}.

-In general, the field dependence of valley splitting is linear for small ranges of electric field variation.
-In the absence of back gates (such as those available in SOI devices~\cite{Bourdet2018}), the vertical electric field cannot be tuned independently of the quantum dot chemical potential, which limits the range of tunability of the electric field before a charge transition occurs.